Tipton: History

 Until the 18th century, Tipton was a collection of small hamlets.
 Industrial growth started in the town when ironstone and coal were discovered in the 1770s.
 A number of canals were built through the town and later railways, which greatly accelerated its industrialisation.

 James Watt built his first steam engine in Tipton in the 1770s, which was used to pump water from the mines.
 In 1780, James Keir and Alexander Blair set up a chemical works there, making alkali and soap on a large scale.

 The 1801 census records 834 houses with 872 families living in Tipton: 46 houses were stated as being empty.
 An adult population of 4,280 is recorded with males numbered at 2,218 and slightly fewer females at 2,062.
 Iron making and mining were the main employment for the population.
 Trades and manufacturing provided work for 1,740 people and other jobs totalled 2,484.
 Between Tipton and Dudley there were a few farms listed, which gave employment to 56 people.

 Expansion in the iron and coal industries led to the population of Tipton expanding rapidly through the 19th century, going from 4,000 at the beginning of the century to 30,000 at the end.
 Tipton gained a reputation as being "the quintessence of the Black Country" because chimneys of local factories belched heavy pollution into the air, whilst houses and factories were built side by side.
+Several family businesses like James Lister and Sons, an ironmongery, emerged during this time to support industries by providing essential supplies.
 Most of the traditional industries which once dominated the town have since disappeared.

 In March 1922, 19 girls - as young as 13 - and young women were killed in an explosion at an unlicensed factory that was dismantling surplus World War I ammunition, in an event dubbed the Tipton Catastrophe.

 The Black Country Living Museum in nearby Dudley re-creates life in the early 20th century Black Country, in original buildings which have been rebuilt and furnished, many of them being transported from – or based on – sites originally located in Tipton.
 There is a residential canal basin at the museum, reflecting Tipton's former status in popular local culture as the Venice of the Midlands.
 Some of the town's canals were infilled during the 1960s and 1970s.
 The towpaths of the remaining canals, the Old and New BCN Main Lines are today a cycling, wildlife and leisure facility.